noahpierau/Agapism-Manifesto/README.md

 *It has no rivals — because it is non-competitive.*

 *It has no ambition, because it only seeks to serve.*

-*It knows of no boundaries for nationalisms are unloving.*

 *It is not of itself because it seeks to enrich all groups and religions.*